chaimPaneth/react-native-jw-media-player/README.md

   // Not Recommended - load the playlistItem into the player with loadPlaylistItem method /* setTimeout(() => {
-    // Available in iOS
     this.JWPlayer.loadPlaylistItem(playlistItem);

-    // Available in iOS
     // for playlist
     // const playlist = [playlistItem, playlistItem]
     // this.JWPlayer.loadPlaylist(playlistItem);